John Neal: Childhood and early employment

 As an adolescent haberdasher and dry goods salesman in Portland and Portsmouth, Neal learned dishonest business practices like passing off counterfeit money (Note: Counterfeit money was very common in the United States in the early nineteenth century.) and misrepresenting merchandise quality and quantity.
 Laid off multiple times due to business failures resulting from the 1806 Non-importation Act against British imports, Neal traveled through Maine as an itinerant penmanship instructor, watercolor teacher, and miniature portrait artist.
 At twenty years of age in 1814, he answered an ad for employment with a dry goods shop in Boston and moved to the larger city.

 In Boston, Neal established a partnership with John Pierpont and Pierpont's brother in-law, whereby they exploited supply chain constrictions caused by the War of 1812 to make quick profits smuggling contraband British dry goods between Boston, New York City, and Baltimore.
 They established stores in Boston, Baltimore, and Charleston before the recession following the war upended the firm and left Pierpont and Neal bankrupt in Baltimore in 1816.
 Though the "Pierpont, Lord, and Neal" wholesale/retail chain proved to be short-lived, Neal's relationship with Pierpont grew into the closest and longest-lived friendship of his life.
 (Note: In 1847, John Neal named his youngest child John Pierpont Neal in honor of his closest friend.
 In 1866 he wrote Pierpont's obituary.)

-Neal's experience in business riding out the multiple booms and busts that eventually left him bankrupt at age twenty-two made him into a proud and ambitious young man who viewed reliance on his own talents and resources as the key to his recovery and future success.
+According to scholars Edward Watts and David J. Carlson, Neal's experience in business riding out the multiple booms and busts that eventually left him bankrupt at age twenty-two "cemented his sense of the central importance of relying on his own personal resources and talents".